 Medicare health maintenance organization (HMO) plans are a type of Medicare Advantage plan.
 The plans are offered by private insurance companies, with varied coverage and costs.

-We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:
+We may use a few terms in this article that can be helpful to understand when selecting the best insurance plan:

-• Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.
+- Deductible: This is an annual amount a person must spend out of pocket within a certain period before an insurer starts to fund their treatments.

-• Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
-For Medicare Part B, this comes to 20%.
+- Coinsurance: This is the percentage of treatment costs that a person must self-fund.
+For Medicare Part B, this is 20%.

-• Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
+- Copayment: This is a fixed dollar amount a person with insurance pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

 The Balanced Budget Act of 1997 added a new Part C to Medicare called the Medicare+choice program.
 It included various coordinated healthcare plans, including health maintenance organizations (HMOs).

 The Medicare+choice program is now known as Medicare Advantage.
-In addition to plans such as the health maintenance organization (HMO) and HMO point-of-service (HMOPOS) plans, the program offers:
+In addition to plans such as the health maintenance organization (HMO) and HMO point-of-service (HMO-POS) plans, the program offers:

-• Medicare savings account (MSA)
+- Medicare savings account (MSA)

-• preferred provider organization (PPO) plans
+- preferred provider organization (PPO) plans

-• private fee-for-service (PFFS) plans
+- private fee-for-service (PFFS) plans

-• special needs plans (SNPs) plans
+- special needs plans (SNPs) plans

-One type of Advantage healthcare plan is the health maintenance organization (HMO) plan.
+One type of Medicare Advantage healthcare plan is the health maintenance organization (HMO) plan.
 It limits healthcare to providers within the plan’s network.

 The focus of HMO plans is on prevention and wellness.
 They provide coordinated care, often using care managers within the company or a primary care doctor.